 The decision to become a parent for the first time is easily one of the biggest of any woman’s life.
 It’s a life changer, as well as a life bringer, but what are the practical implications of becoming a parent for the first time?
 What do you really need to look out for and how do you best prepare for nature’s greatest gift?

 In the Beginning

-There are various courses of action you can take to try and combat the effects of morning sickness such as over the counter medications or natural remedies, but a lot of women will simply ride it out until it naturally subsides after the first nine weeks of pregnancy.
-The effects of the thalidomide scandal of the 1950s can still be felt today with many pregnant women reluctant to take any prescribed or over the counter medications whilst with child, which is partly why the grin and bear it method remains the most common method of dealing with the sickness.
+There are various courses of action you can take to try and combat the effects of morning sickness such as over-the-counter medications or natural remedies, but a lot of women will simply ride it out until it naturally subsides after the first nine weeks of pregnancy.
+The effects of the thalidomide scandal of the 1950s can still be felt today with many pregnant women reluctant to take any prescribed or over-the-counter medications whilst with the child, which is partly why the grin and bear it method remains the most common method of dealing with the sickness.

 Mood Swings and Cravings